Danthewaann/pyallel/README.md

 ## TODOs

-- [x] Allow output for all provided commands to be streamed to stdout (this will require a re-work of how we print command output as we currently just print output once the command finishes)
-- [x] Add CI checks to run the tests and linters against Python versions > 3.8
-- [x] Add command mode arguments to support things like only tailing the last 10 lines of a command whilst it is running e.g. `"tail=10 :: pytest ."`
-- [x] Add visual examples of `pyallel` in action
-- [x] Fix bug in non-interactive streamed mode where all commands share the same amount of time taken as the longest running command
-- [x] Fix bug in non-interactive streamed mode where calling `readline` doesn't account for `EOF` (if we are at `EOF` we shouldn't append a newline as more output could be appended to the current line)
-- [x] Fix bug in streamed mode where we should use the number of terminal columns when determining when to truncate the line to fit within the screen (or properly handle wrapped lines)
-- [x] Provide a way to set environment variables for each command to run with
-- [x] Add test suite
-- [x] Improve error handling when parsing provided commands (check they are valid executables)
-- [x] Maybe make tail mode followed by an optional dump of all the command output once it finishes the default behaviour?
-- [x] Add graceful Ctrl-C interrupt handling to streamed modes
-- [x] Add a `--colour` flag to configure pyallel print colours
-- [ ] Setup build system to convert `pyallel` into a single file executable for ease of use and distribution
 - [ ] Add custom parsing of command output to support filtering for errors (like vim's `errorformat`)
 - [ ] Allow list of files to be provided to supply as input arguments to each command